-This course provides information on growth and development of children under the age of three along with curriculum implications, defines the interactive role of the caregiver, and explores other components of infant toddler care including implementation of quality programming and adult interactions.
-The course along with EDEC 1035, Infant and Toddler Care Lab, meets the criteria for the Wyoming Infant/Toddler Credential.
-Prerequisites: Completion of EDEC 1020 or Instructor permission.
-(2 Lect.)
+This course provides information on growth and development of children under the age of three along with curriculum implications, defines the interactive role of the caregiver, and explores other components of infant/toddler care including implementation of quality programming and adult interactions.
+The course, along with EDEC 1035 Infant and Toddler Care Lab, meets the criteria for the Wyoming Infant/Toddler Credential.
+(2 lect.)